tlnagy/tnsite/blog/_posts/2017-05-31-grad-student-taxes.md

 ### Do we have to pay taxes?

 Yes, both state and federal.
-The tricky part is that while you are paid by UCSF on a 1098t nothing is withheld so you have pay the full amount come April.
+The tricky part is that while you are paid by UCSF on a 1098-T form (normally for your first two years) nothing is withheld for taxes so you have pay the full amount come April.

 ### How much should I set aside each month for taxes?